 How you can help

 When someone has a terminal illness, they deserve the best possible and most appropriate palliative care, whenever and wherever it is needed.
 Palliative care services are more likely to be effective when Aboriginal people are integrally involved in their development and implementation.
 This could mean ensuring staff are mindful of spoken and unspoken communication styles and language, and the need to allow Aboriginal people to take care of business and undertake cultural practices and rituals related to end of life and finishing up, or dying.

 The NSW Government has acknowledged, in its state action plan for palliative care, that there are gaps in specialist palliative care services for Aboriginal people across NSW.
-The NSW Government must take action now to close the gap in culturally appropriate palliative care services, and prepare for the increased demand for these services, as more people across the state are affected by chronic illnesses.

 Cancer Council NSW encourages Aboriginal people affected by cancer, their family, carers and health professionals to access our Aboriginal cancer website.
 Designed in consultation with the Aboriginal community, the website provides culturally appropriate information and resources to help navigate and support their cancer journey.
 Visit: cancercouncil.com.au/aboriginalcancer